Keyboard shortcuts

 Output files

-For each sim run, patchbay writes to a timestamped directory under the work root (default .patchbay-work/):
+For each invocation of patchbay run, a timestamped run directory is created under the work root (default .patchbay-work/):

 .patchbay-work/

-latest/ # symlink to the most recent run
+latest -> sim-YYMMDD-HHMMSS # symlink to most recent run

 results.json # captures and normalized results